NY Real Estate Exam · Free Sample Questions

 Under New York's race-notice recording system, a subsequent purchaser who (1) pays valuable consideration, (2) has no actual or constructive notice of the prior unrecorded deed, and (3) records first, prevails over the prior unrecorded grantee.
 Buyer B meets all three requirements.
 This outcome, while harsh to Buyer A, is the purpose of the recording system.
 It punishes those who fail to record.

-Start studying free →No credit card required to start
+Start studying free →No credit card required

 Study Guide